Venly/web3-arkane-provider/README.md

 * [Web3 Provider (skip auth) JS source](https://github.com/ArkaneNetwork/Arketype/blob/develop/assets/js/web3-provider-skip-auth.js)

 # What is Venly Wallet
-Not sure yet what Venly is all about, be sure to check out our website: https://www.venly.io/
+Not sure yet what Venly is all about?
+Be sure to check out our website: https://www.venly.io/